 Experience world-class music more personally than ever before as you meditate to the playing of cellist Jean-Guihen Queyras, guided by Associate Dean Matthew Weiner, Princeton University Office Religious Life.
 This is a FREE, unticketed opportunity to indulge in attentive, focused, and mindful listening.
 No prior experience necessary.

 Please note that capacity is limited, and there will be no late seating.
 We advise participants to arrive early.
-Doors to the hall will open at 12:00PM and will close once capacity is reached.
+Doors to the hall will open and meditation instruction will begin at 12:00PM.
+Doors will close once capacity is reached.
 The event will conclude by 1:30PM.

 Jean-Guihen Queyras will perform in the evening with violinist Isabelle Faust and pianist Alexander Melnikov, presenting a program of Beethoven's piano trios.
 For concert tickets and further information, click here.